 During 2013 we entered into multiple finance agreements for a total of \$7.2 million for gaming equipment.
-The assets related to these agreements were included in Property and equipment, net of accumulated depreciation in the accompanying Combined and Consolidated Condensed Balance Sheets, and within Furniture, fixtures, and equipment in Note 4 - Land, Property and Equipment, net.
+The assets related to these agreements were included in Land, property and equipment, net in the accompanying Combined and Consolidated Condensed Balance Sheets, and within Furniture, fixtures and equipment in Note 4 - Land, Property and Equipment, Net.